dmurdoch/rgl/README.md

 ## FEATURES

--   portable R package using OpenGL (if available) on MacOSX, Win32 and X11
+-   portable R package using OpenGL (if available) on macOS, Win32 and X11
 -   can produce 3D graphics in web pages using WebGL
 -   R programming interface